 Observe that $G=\pi_1M$ splits as a graph of groups with transitional tori groups as edge groups.
-The group $G$ is hyperbolic relative to the vertex groups $P_i=\pi_1M_i^g$.
+The group $G$ is hyperbolic relative to the vertex groups $P_i=\pi_1M_i^{\gb}$.
 We now explain that to prove Theorem~\ref{thm:main} it suffices to complement Theorem~\ref{thm:cubulation} with the following.

-\begin{thm}[Specialisation] Let $G$ be the fundamental group of a graph of groups with free-abelian edge groups.
+\begin{thm}[Specialization] Let $G$ be the fundamental group of a graph of groups with free-abelian edge groups.
 Suppose that $G$ is hyperbolic relative to some collection of the vertex groups $\{P_i\}$.
-Assume that $G$ acts cocompactly on a CAT(0) cube complex $\widetilde{X}$ relative to superconvex $\{\widetilde{Y}_i\}$.
+Suppose that $G$ acts cocompactly on a CAT(0) cube complex $\widetilde{X}$ relative to superconvex $\{\widetilde{Y}_i\}$.
 Suppose also that:

-\begin{enumerate}[(i)] \item the action of $G$ on $\widetilde{X}$ is free and satisfies finiteness conditions (1)--(3) of Criterion~\ref{thm:HWcriterion}, \item for any finite index subgroup $E^\circ$ of an edge group $E\subset P_i$, there is a finite index subgroup $P_i'\subset P_i$ with $P_i'\cap E\subset E^\circ$, \item the action of each $P_i$ on $\widetilde{Y}_i$ is virtually special, with finitely many orbits of codim--$2$--hyperplanes, \item each non-parabolic vertex group is the fundamental group of a sparse cube complex that is virtually special. \end{enumerate} Then the action of $G$ is virtually special. \end{thm}
+\begin{enumerate}[(i)] \item the action of $G$ on $\widetilde{X}$ is free and satisfies finiteness conditions (1)--(3) of Criterion~\ref{thm:HWcriterion}, \item for any finite index subgroup $E^\circ$ of an edge group $E\subset P_i$, there is a finite index subgroup $P_i'\subset P_i$ with $P_i'\cap E\ \subset E^\circ$, \item the action of each $P_i$ on $\widetilde{Y}_i$ is virtually special, with finitely many orbits of codim--$2$--hyperplanes, \item each non-parabolic vertex group is virtually compact special. \end{enumerate} Then the action of $G$ is virtually special. \end{thm}

 A \emph{codim--$2$--hyperplane} in a CAT(0) cube complex is the intersection of a pair of intersecting hyperplanes.
-A cube complex is \emph{sparse} if it is the quotient of a CAT(0) cube complex by a free action that is \emph{cosparse}, i.e.\ relatively cocompact with $\widetilde{Y}_i$ \emph{quasiflats}.
-A quasiflat is an associated CAT(0) cube complex dual to an action of a virtually abelian group on a wallspace with finitely many orbits of walls.